lawther/maqueenplus/README.md

 # maqueenplus
-Python driver/library for the DFRobot Maqueen Plus V1 and V2 robots
+Python driver/library for the DFRobot Maqueen Plus V1 and V2 robots.
+And also the HuskyLens camera.

 # Quick Start
  - Open Microbit's MicroPython environment at https://python.microbit.org/v/3